 6 July 1907: The Irish Crown Jewels, then valued at over £30,000 were discovered to be missing from the safe in which they were kept in Dublin Castle on this day.
 The theft is one one of the most bizarre and puzzling robberies in Ireland's History.

-They were kept in the Bedford Tower off the to the Bedford Tower that linked the Lower Castle Yard to the Upper Castle Yard of the Castle.
+They were kept in the Bedford Tower that linked the Lower Castle Yard to the Upper Castle Yard of the Castle.

 On the morning of this day a cleaning lady in Dublin Castle noticed that the door to the safe room in which these jewels were kept lay open.
 However the keys were still in place.
 She locked the door again and left the keys for the Messenger who had immediate responsibility for the security of the room.
 However the man responsible for their safe keeping was Sir Arthur Vicars the head of the Office of Arms and the Ulster King of Arms.

 The jewels consisted of the insignia of the Grand Master of the Order of St Patrick (the Lord Lieutenant) and the collars and badges of the Knights of St Patrick.
 The insignia of the Grand Master comprised a star and a badge.
 The jewels forming the star consisted of Brazilian diamonds with eight star-points with a central shamrock made of emeralds and a cross of rubies in the centre on a background of blue enamel.
 The badge also had emerald shamrocks and a ruby cross surrounded by blue enamel and rose diamonds and within Brazilian diamonds.
 The jewels been the property of Queen Charlotte, then of King George IV and finally of King William IV.
 This king thought that they would form fine ceremonial decorations for the Order of St Patrick and the Lord Lieutenant of Ireland to wear on ceremonial occasions and so he presented them to the Order in 1830.
 In 1907, these jewels were valued at £33,000.